zervnet/desec-stack/README.md

 1. **Obtain certificates.** desec-stack requires SSL certificates for the above-mentioned `desec` and `dedyn` hostnames as well as for various subdomains.
     (For a complete list, see `www/README.md`.)
     While we recommend to obtain signed certificates from Let's Encrypt, it's also possible to let desec-stack generate self-signed certificates on startup by just skipping this step.
 To use the deSEC certbot hook, first download it to an appropriate location and set up your credentials and domain name.
+    (This step needs to be done in the same shell as step 3 to work as intended.)

        mkdir -p ~/bin
        cd ~/bin